sivakornchong/git_history_230911/README.md

     - This may open a terminal program called 'less' that lets you scroll.
 Use 'q' to quit out of less.

 - 'diff': will identify the changes in the local repo that is not added to git knowledge yet.
 This is comparing to the latest info that git knows about (added to staging area)
-- 'diff -- staged': compare staged to committed.
+- 'diff --staged': compare staged to committed.
 - "restore --staged <file>...": un-added the file from the staging area.